 - Gather your rutabaga, a large knife, a cutting board, and a vegetable peeler or paring knife.

-- Rinse the rutabaga well, and be sure to dry it thoroughly so it is not slippery.
+- Rinse the rutabaga well with clean water, and be sure to dry it thoroughly so it is not slippery.

-- Use the paring knife or vegetable peeler to remove the outer layer of the rutabaga.
+- Use the paring knife or vegetable peeler to remove the outer layer of the rutabaga, just like you would for a potato.
 Rutabagas are typically dipped in wax so they will hold up better in storage — so make sure to remove all of the wax before cooking.

 - Cut off the bottom of the rutabaga so you have a flat surface for chopping.